Managing Pink Eye in Paris

 Key Points

-• Trust that a video visit can be just as effective as an in-person consultation for minor ailments like pink eye.
-Reviews often highlight positive experiences, so read a few if you’re unsure about how to get rid of pink eye fast.
+- Trust telehealth: A video visit can be just as effective as an in-person consultation for minor ailments like pink eye.
+Reviews often highlight positive experiences, so read a few if you're unsure about how to get rid of pink eye fast.

 I was in Paris when it happened.
 It started as just a slight irritation in my eye, but by the afternoon, it had turned into full-blown pink eye.
 I was on a solo backpacking adventure through Europe, and the last thing I wanted was to spend hours navigating the French healthcare system, especially with my limited French skills.